VU-DETAIL/vu-detail.github.io/people/jiao.md

 His research interests are on robust and efficient computing for intelligent applications such as AI and machine learning.
 He received 6 paper awards/nominations in international conferences such as DATE, EMSOFT, DSD, and SELSE.

-He is an associate editor of IEEE Trans on CAD, a TPC member of DAC, ICCAD, ASP-DAC, GLSVLSI, LCTES, and a reviewer of TCAD, JETCAS, TCPS, TII, FGCS, TVLSI, TODAES, DAC, MASCOTS.
+He is an associate editor of IEEE Trans on CAD, a TPC member of DAC, ICCAD, ASP-DAC, GLSVLSI, LCTES, and panelist of NSF/DoE.

 His research is sponsored by NSF, NIH, L3Harris, and Nvidia.

 He has delivered an invited presentation at U.S. Congressional House.

-He is a recipient of 2022 IEEE Young Engineer of the Year Award (Philadelphia Section).
+He is the recipient of 2022 IEEE "Young Engineer of the Year Award" (Philadelphia Section).

 ## Fun Facts
 Born and Raised in [[Nanchang, Jiangxi Province, China]](https://en.wikipedia.org/wiki/Nanchang)